-The state had a number of opportunities throughout the year for stakeholder input on updates and revisions to State targets, as needed, as well as input on the progress of the SSIP.
-Overall input to the APR includes a review of historical data, baselines, and previous targets, including the SiMr, and updated data.
-Discussions occur over time regarding the current state of data, whether outcomes are meeting targets, and what activities may contribute to decreases or increases in results.
-Stakeholder groups included the Area Education Agencies (AEA) special education directors, lowa Department of Education (Department) special education staff and lowa's Special Education Advisory Panel (SEAP).
+The IDE engages with stakeholders throughout the year to garner input on progress towards indicator targets as well as progress on the SSIP.
+Discussions and input on the APR include a review of historical and baseline data, targets, and progress across indicators and SiMr.
+Discussions center around the current state of data, whether outcomes are meeting targets, and what activities may contribute to decreases or increases in results.
+Stakeholder groups include the AEA special education directors, IDE special education staff and lowa's Special Education Advisory Panel (SEAP).

-SEAP is the ultimate mechanism for stakeholder recommendations on targets in the SPP, including revisions.
-SEAP meets six times a year and has organized those meetings so that discussion regarding indicators occurs throughout the year.
+SEAP is the ultimate mechanism for stakeholder engagement and recommendations.
+SEAP meets six times a year; meetings are organized around indicators, and support ongoing, rich discussions throughout the year.
 IDE staff with responsibility for specific indicators work with relevant stakeholders to develop, implement and refine improvement activities.
-Depending on the indicator, these groups meet monthly or quarterly.

 Input and feedback from the stakeholders implementing improvement activities is shared by the State to SEAP for final consideration.
-Members of SEAP representation includes: parents, individuals with disabilities, general and special education teachers, local administrators and building leaders, AEA consultants and administrators, lowa Vocational Rehabilitation counselors and administrators, State juvenile and adult corrections state agency, institutes of Higher Education and other state and community organizations.
+SEAP member representation includes: parents, individuals with disabilities, general and special education teachers, local administrators and building leaders, AEA consultants and administrators, lowa Vocational Rehabilitation counselors and administrators, State juvenile and adult corrections state agency, institutes of Higher Education, Family-Educator Connection, local businesses, ASK Resource Center, and other state and community organizations.

-SY 2021-22 Assessment Data Groups - Reading (EDFacts file spec FS178; Data Group: 584)
+SY 2022-23 Assessment Data Groups - Reading (EDFacts file spec FS178; Data Group: 584)